Raffinert/Raffinert.Spec/examples/README.md

 ### **Comparison of LINQKit and Spec**

-We execute four different queries to compare their behavior:
+We execute multiple queries to compare their behavior:

 #### **1. LINQKit: OR Condition with PredicateBuilder**